-- Funding must be requested in sterling (£) - Up to £5,000 of total award can be used to cover research consumable expenses for pilot experiments, archival research or fieldwork - Costs associated with a networking activities e.g. accommodation, room hire and catering - Travel and subsistence costs (covering costs of international travel, visa costs and local travel) - Administrative support to deliver the networking activities

-- Technical support access at the university/institute level (e.g. accessing existing data management, statistical support services or archives available at the university/institute) - Use of animals (this should cover the cost of license fees, handling fees, procedure costs and animal purchase costs)
+- Funding must be requested in sterling (£) - Up to £5,000 of total award can be used to cover consumables for obtaining pilot data, archival research or fieldwork - Costs associated with a networking activities e.g. accommodation, room hire and catering - Travel and subsistence costs (covering costs of international travel, visa costs and local travel) - Administrative support to deliver the networking activities (up to £2,000) - Technical support access at the university/institute level (e.g. accessing existing data management, statistical support services or archives available at the university/institute) - Use of animals (this should cover the cost of license fees, handling fees, procedure costs and animal purchase costs)

 A proportion of the travel and subsistence costs may be used to support the overseas researcher to travel to visit the UK host or other partner countries in the network.
 These visits must be for the purpose of developing the network, which may include transferring skills and training.

-Funding for salaries and research staff and salaries of applicants or their research staff cannot be requested through the Networking Grants.
-Furthermore, this type of grant is not intended for researchers wishing to visit another country not involved in the consortium or to attend international conferences or workshops that are not related to the proposed networking activities.
+This type of grant is not intended for researchers wishing to visit another country not involved in the consortium or to attend international conferences or workshops that are not related to the proposed networking activities.